-Vibrant, cosmopolitan and consistently voted one of the best cities in the world, Edinburgh is the perfect place to experience student life.
+Vibrant, cosmopolitan and consistently voted one of the best cities in the world, Edinburgh is the perfect place to experience student life or build your career.
 It's big enough to have everything you need, yet small enough to feel like home.
 No matter where you're from, the Festival City is ready to welcome you.

 A thriving student scene

-With around 80,000 students, many of whom are international, Edinburgh is a city geared up for learning, but also for entertainment.
+With around 80,000 students from over 100 countries, Edinburgh is a city geared up for learning, but also for entertainment.
 Easy to get around, the city has a cafe culture complemented by great restaurants, pubs and clubs.
 Cinemas and theatres host everything from blockbuster movies to experimental drama, while sport is also popular.
-Home to professional clubs in football and rugby as well as amateur teams in a host of other sports, it is easy to get involved.
+Home to professional clubs in football and rugby as well as amateur teams in a host of other sports, it's easy to get involved.

 Culture round every corner